Oscillate: Evan Parker, Matthew Herbert, Kaffe Matthews, and Mira Calix. Edited by Robert Stillman.

 Farmer has been working on this book for the last year as part of a joint commission from Sound and Music and Forestry Commission England.
 It was developed during a series of week-long residential trips to Grizedale Forest, Cumbria, where Farmer resided in a log cabin and spent time walking the forested area between Coniston Water and Lake Windermere.
 This direct relationship between the forest and the book is veiled, though the underlying presence is integral to its makeup.

-SOLD OUT.
 A work akin to an esoteric notebook, a number of observations scrawled by the author whilst walking long sections of the Welsh Coast in 2012.
 Published by SARU and Compost and Height.

-SOLD OUT. try i bark is the direct result of Farmer’s time spent in the Estonian parish of Mooste where he was MOKS artist-in-residence during the summer of 2011.
+try i bark is the direct result of Farmer’s time spent in the Estonian parish of Mooste where he was MOKS artist-in-residence during the summer of 2011.
 Published by Compost and Height and Organized Music from Thessaloniki.

 //2009// What do you make of what I say?